Category Archives: MTA Tour Bus Accident

 Proving Negligence in an MTA Bus Accident

-Establishing negligence in bus accidents is often complex due to the involvement of multiple parties.
-Bus accident cases fall under common carrier law, which holds carriers to a high duty of care for passenger safety.
+Proving negligence in an MTA injury claim can be complex because of the many parties involved.
+Bus accident claims fall under common carrier law, which holds transportation providers like the MTA to a heightened duty of care for passenger safety.

-How a NYC Injury Attorney Can Help
+How a NYC Injury Attorney Can Help With Your MTA Injury Claim

 Bus driving down a road